-Ministry Networking: 11 Keys to Building a Youth Leader Support System
+Youth Ministry Network: 11 Keys for a Youth Leader Support System

 “Build it, and they will come.”
 That may be a great movie tagline.
 But it doesn’t necessarily work for building a healthy youth ministry network in your community.

-If we want our youth ministry networks to grow, it’s not enough to just open our doors once a month, invite a bunch of youth workers, set up chairs around a table, and expect more excellent ministry to youth.
-We must give youth workers a good reason to leave their offices, share their lives and ministries, and be part of a community-wide vision.
+For a youth ministry network to grow, it’s not enough to just open our doors once a month.
+We can’t just invite a bunch of youth workers, set up chairs, and expect more excellent ministry to youth.
+We must give leaders a good reason to come share their lives and ministries, becoming part of a community-wide vision.

 Here’s how to start: